 Allan Gardens Conservatory

-Allan Gardens Conservatory is a beautiful indoor botanical garden that features six greenhouses including two Tropical Houses, a Cool Temperate House, a Palm House, Tropical Landscape House and a Arid House.
+Allan Gardens Conservatory is a beautiful indoor botanical garden that features six greenhouses, including two Tropical Houses, a Cool Temperate House, a Palm House, a Tropical Landscape House and an Arid House.

-During the holiday season, the entire conservatory is decorated and filled with thousands of flowering plants, over 30 varieties of poinsettia and amazing seasonal topiary masterpieces made entirely of plant material.
+During the holiday season, the entire conservatory is decorated with thousands of flowering plants, over 30 varieties of poinsettia, and amazing seasonal topiary masterpieces made entirely of plant material.

-Holiday Hours: open daily (including holidays) from 10 a.m. to 4 p.m. (the Palm House building and indoor public washrooms are closed due to renovation)
+Holiday Hours: open daily (including holidays) from 9 a.m. to 5 p.m.

 Centennial Park Conservatory